meghprkh/oldblog/source/_posts/Handling-joysticks-and-gamepads-in-linux.md

 tags: [ GNOME, GSoC, Linux, Joystick, Gamepad ]
 categories: Opensource
 ---
-In this post I would share some of the things I came accross when dealing with the handling of joysticks and gamepads in Linux.
-One of the goals I wanted to achieve was to make our controller mappings compatible with the SDL ones so that we can reuse the community maintained controller mapping databse that they have.
+In this post I would share some of the things I came across when dealing with the handling of joysticks and gamepads in Linux.
+One of the goals I wanted to achieve was to make our controller mappings compatible with the SDL ones so that we can reuse the community maintained controller mapping database that they have.

 <!--more-->

+The full code can be found [here](https://gist.github.com/meghprkh/9cdce0cd4e0f41ce93413b250a207a55).

 The first thing that I want to clarify is that Linux provides *two* APIs for dealing with joysticks.
 One is the legacy *joystick* API and the other is the